nwalshgit/WestboroughGeneralLaws/General Bylaws.md

 Notice of the determination of the occupant of the refusal of invitation to solicitors, to any resident, may be given in the manner following:

-* (A) A weatherproof card or sign, approximately three inches by four inches in size, shall be exhibited upon or near the main entrance door to the residence, indicating the determination by the occupant, containing the applicable words as follows: “NO SOLICITORS INVITED”
+* (A) A weatherproof card or sign, approximately three inches by five inches in size, shall be exhibited upon or near the main entrance door to the residence, indicating the determination by the occupant, containing the applicable words as follows: “NO SOLICITORS INVITED”

-* (B) The letters shall be at least one (1) inch in height.
+* (B) The letters shall be at least one half (1/2) inch in height.
 Cards shall be provided by the Town Clerk's Office of the Town to persons requesting at the cost thereof.

 * (C) A card or sign so exhibited shall constitute sufficient notice to any solicitor of the